Fire alarm: Smoking prisoners force court to evacuate, judge says

-Prisoners smoking in cells at Rotorua’s courthouse were behind a disruption today that led to the building being evacuated, according to a Rotorua District Court judge.
+Prisoners smoking in cells at Rotorua’s courthouse were behind a disruption today that led to the building being evacuated, according to a judge.

 The alarm sounded just after midday and all staff and members of the public, including a Rotorua Daily Post journalist and photographer, had to evacuate.
 They were able to return about 30 minutes later after firefighters had checked the Tutanekai St building.